Rapoport-Zink spaces of Hodge type: Definitions and Preliminaries

-If $\gr^\bullet M$ is induced by $\mu$, then for any map $f:R\ra R'$ the scalar extension of the grading on $R'\otimes_R M$ is induced by the pull back $f^*\mu$. \end{defnsub} In the defition, we chose the sign so that it is compatible with the standard sign convention in the theory of Shimura varieties (as in \cite{Deligne:CorvalisShimura,Milne:Shimura}).
+We say that a filtration $\Fil^\bullet M$ is induced by $\mu$ if we can write $\Fil^a M = \bigoplus_{a'\geqslant a}\gr^a_\mu M$. \end{defnsub} In the definition, we chose the sign so that it is compatible with the standard sign convention in the theory of Shimura varieties (as in \cite{Deligne:CorvalisShimura,Milne:Shimura}).